Radulfus Ardens

-Radulfus Ardens (Raoul Ardens) (died c.
+Radulfus Ardens (Raoul Ardent; died c.
 1200) was a French theologian and early scholastic philosopher of the 12th century.
 He was born in Beaulieu, Poitou.

-He is known for his Summa de vitiis et virtutibus or Speculum universale (universal mirror).
-It is in 14 volumes and is a systematic work of theology and ethics.
+He is known for his Summa de vitiis et virtutibus (summary of vices and virtues), also called Speculum universale (universal mirror).
+It is a systematic work in 14 volumes covering theology and ethics.

 In his time, he was celebrated as a preacher, and a large number of his sermons survive.
 He was under the influence of Gilbert de la Porrée.
 He is thought to have been a student of Peter the Chanter.

 He served as a chaplain to Richard I of England, through most of the 1190s.